Featured Post

 Therefore, Henry Pym and Janet Van Dyne benefit from their association with the better stories of AVENGERS, as opposed to those of their own feature, and "qualitatively" their Collective Stature supervenes their Individual Stature.
 And of course, this is also true given that these two icons made many more appearances in AVENGERS in the ensuing decades and so they remain best known to comics-fans as members of that team, not as solo acts.
 Even stories that may be dramatically bad, like "Henry Pym, Wife Beater," have become inextricable to the cosmos now designated as "Earth-616" in a limited mythopoeic sense.

-There are probably many other phase shifts I've described, sans the special term, in other earlier essays.
+There are many other phase shifts I've described, sans the special term, in other earlier essays.
 However, my next post on the subject will pick up on a new subject for the time being, one that makes the above shifts seem pellucid by comparison.

 No comments: